Nick's Piping Archive Home

 This gig was cancelled. see Variety Jan 25, 1908 p.
 10 column 4, below

-ad for Nelson Theater Burke & Touhey to play. also comment in ad "Why Did the Vaudeville Trust offer William Morris $300,000 To Quit Vaudeville?"
+ad for Nelson Theater Burke & Touhey to play.
+Also comment in ad "Why Did the Vaudeville Trust offer William Morris $300,000 To Quit Vaudeville?"

 On the same page, columns 1, 2: 'Charles H. Burke, Pat Touhey and company is a team which has been in vaudeville since the old days of Tony Pastor supremacy, and in their sketch "The Birthday Party," they portray the old-time Irish characters of the period when Harlem was all shanties and goats."